-- A minimum of a C\ in a science subject
+- A minimum of a C in a science subject

 - A proven interest in Agriculture

-- Access to a Dairy and/or Beef Farm, which will be essential for completion of some practical projects.
+- Access to a farm, which will be essential for completion of some practical projects.

 Pupils opting for this course will be interviewed in order to ensure that this criterion can be met.